 Jubalyn ExWilliams lives in Pennsylvania (United States).
 You can find her writings and commentaries, including "Nord Stream 2 overlooked by Rifkin in 'The Green New Deal,'" at landturn.com/blog.

-Related: Amid sanctions, Qatar's boost in oil production indicative of its oil dependence (2019) Related: How to Switch to Renewable Energy in Pennsylvania (2021) Related: Why oil companies in Africa could concede to reforestation (2019) Related: Why satellite more useful than WiFi to fight kidnapping in Nigeria (2020) Related: Why I question Iran's nuclear program after its claim to develop medicines (2021)
+Related: Amid sanctions, Qatar's boost in oil production indicative of its oil dependence (2019) Related: How to Switch to Renewable Energy in Pennsylvania (2021) Related: Why I think Saudi Arabia is modernizing itself right now (2019) Related: Saudi Arabia's smart city an example of my impression of its initial cultural reforms (2024) Related: Why oil companies in Africa could concede to reforestation (2019) Related: Why I question Iran's nuclear program after its claim to develop medicines (2021) Related: "We are the Weather" (Foer) (2020) Related: Why Booker's sights for HBCUs has my support (2019) Related: How to Switch to Renewable Energy in Pennsylvania, II (2022) Related: "Confessions of a Rogue Nuclear Regulator" (Jaczko) (2025)

 I like the HBCU Partners Act, the Parren Mitchell Minority Business Education and Empowerment Act and Booker's proposal for the 50-State Climate Moonshot Hubs.
 The Partners Act will foster institutional competitiveness.
 The Business Education and Empowerment Act can catalyze partnerships among entrepreneurs, students, and faculty.
 And the Moonshot Hubs will facilitate innovation and training for the green economy (technology for which China leads the world).